rekmarks/bluesky-account-migrator/README.md

     rotationKeys: [recoveryKey.did(), ...rotationKeys],
   };

-  // @NOTE, this token will need to come from the email from the previous step const TOKEN = '';
+  // @NOTE: this token will need to come from the email from the previous step const TOKEN = '';

   const plcOp = await oldAgent.com.atproto.identity.signPlcOperation({